andrey-cloudberry/testbook/backup-windows/signing-up-for-the-cloud/amazon-aws/signing-up-for-amazon-s3.md

 In this tutorial we will explain how to sign up for Amazon S3 in just a few steps.

-{% hint style="info" %}
-AWS China region requires separate account credentials unique to the AWS China.
+WS China region requires separate account credentials unique to the AWS China.
 This means that you need to create a separate Amazon S3 \(China\) Account or Amazon Glacier \(China\) Account \(different from global AWS accounts\).
 Head over to [AWS China](https://www.amazonaws.cn/en/) page to lear more about the sign up process.
-{% endhint %}

 ## Signing up for Amazon S3